 “We hope that this donation serves as the catalyst for more park owners and managers, ride manufacturers and brokers to step forward to assist us in the important work preserving the history of the amusement industry.
 We are on our way, but we need more donations to ensure the future success of our efforts.”

 An official presentation of the donation will be made at the International Amusement Parks and Attractions convention in Orlando in November.

 THE NRCMA IS AN UNAFFILIATED, 501 C3 NON‐PROFIT ORGANIZATION DEDICATED TO THE PROTECTION AND PRESERVATION OF HISTORIC ROLLER COASTERS AND AMUSEMENT PARK ARTIFACTS AND MEMORABILIA.
 USED TO DOCUMENT AND ARCHIVE THE HISTORY OF THE AMUSEMENT PARK INDUSTRY IN A DYNAMIC ENVIRONMENT WHILE PROVIDING THE COMPLETE REPOSITORY OF INFORMATION AND DOCUMENTS REGARDING THE AMUSEMENTS INDUSTRY.
-TO DONATE TO THE NRCMA TO AID IN THE PROTECTION AND PRESERVATION OF HISTORIC ROLLER COASTERS AND AMUSEMENT PARK ARTIFACTS, MAIL TO: NRCMA, ATTENTION, JEFF NOVOTNY, NRCMA TREASURER, PO BOX 5424, ARLINGTON, TEXAS 76005‐5424
+TO DONATE TO THE NRCMA TO AID IN THE PROTECTION AND PRESERVATION OF HISTORIC ROLLER COASTERS AND AMUSEMENT PARK ARTIFACTS, MAIL TO: NRCMA, ATTENTION, JERRY WILLARD, NRCMA TREASURER, PO BOX 5424, ARLINGTON, TEXAS 76005‐5424